Troubleshooting a CCTV Camera with No Picture

 - Confirm that the wire power connections are securely in place and have not become loose or disconnected.

-This is uncommon, but it is possible that one of the BNC video input ports on your DVR went bad.
+This is uncommon, but it is possible that one of the BNC video input ports on your security camera DVR went bad.
 It is a simple thing to test, so you may as well give it a try before you spend time on the other troubleshooting steps.

 Simply disconnect the BNC video connector of the troubled surveillance camera from the back of your digital video recorder and plug it into one of the ports where a working camera is plugged in.
 Plug the BNC connector of the camera that is working into the port of the camera that is not working.
 Does the working camera show video on the other BNC port?
 Does the troubled camera display video on the other port?